hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4230

 He then formed them into seven heavens in two Days and assigned to each heaven its mandate.
-And We adorned the lowest heaven with lamps [stars] which also serves as a protection.
+And We adorned the lowest heaven with lamps [stars] which also serves as protection.
 That is the design of the All-Mighty, the All-Knowing.”

 # 4231